‘Cult mom’ Lori Vallow sentenced to life in prison for children’s murders

 Judge Steven Boyce handed down five sentences of life without the possibility of parole for each of the five murder charges.

+She was sentenced to 10 years for one count of grand theft.

-This marks the harshest possible sentence available after the death penalty was taken off the table ahead of trial.
+This marks the harshest possible sentence after the death penalty was taken off the table ahead of trial.

 JJ and Tylee vanished without a trace back in September 2019, with their mother refusing to reveal their whereabouts to both authorities and the children’s desperate family members.